An experts' guide to creating the perfect sitting room

 Think long-term when selecting décor

-Likewise, Roig advises keeping the weather in mind when decorating, as different seasons will affect how a room looks and feels.
+Likewise, Roig advises keeping Britain’s temperamental weather in mind when decorating, as different seasons will affect how a room looks and feels.
 “We try to help our clients project a vision; in a year, will they still want to live there?”
 Explains Roig.
-“Try to understand the changing seasons; you have to live with your color scheme all year round—in winter, a bright summer look will feel colder.
+“Try to understand the changing seasons; you have to live with your colour scheme all year round – in winter a bright summer look will feel cold.
 People make that mistake a lot.”

 Dare to be bold with the finishing touches